 “School safety” includes accidental injuries too

-Sports aren’t the only sphere in which students engage in risk—far from it.
-As 200,000 children are treated in U.S. emergency rooms for playground equipment-related injuries each year, even recess can lead to an unexpected accident, and the associated costs.6,7
+Sports aren’t the only sphere in which students engage in risk — far from it.
+As 152,000 children are injured during normal school travel hours each year, even commuting to school can lead to an unexpected accident, and the associated costs.4

 Your role: Being an advocate for family protection

 Learning limits is a part of childhood.
-And now that they’ve seen how quickly the activities they once took for granted can vanish, students of all ages may very well be learning new limits as they push themselves to their greatest capacity.
-With this renewed passion, accidents are going to happen … and so are the costs they come with.
+Accidents are going to happen … and so are the costs they come with.
 But as an employer, you have the power to help your employees face them with confidence.

 Ready to help your employees’ families hit the books (but not the pocketbooks)?
 Contact your Aflac benefits advisor or visit Aflac.com/business.